garyzhubc/STAT406-2017/Lecture12/README.md

 dat.tr <- Boston[ -ii, ]
 ```

 I will now train *N* = 5 trees and average their predictions.
 Note that, in order to illustrate the process more clearly, I will compute and store the *N* × *n*<sub>*e*</sub> predictions, where *n*<sub>*e*</sub> denotes the number of observations in the test set.
 This is not the best (most efficient) way of implementing *bagging*, but the main purpose here is to understand **what** we are doing.
 Also note that an alternative (better in terms of reusability of the ensamble, but maybe still not the most efficient option) would be to store the *N* trees directly.
 This would also allow for more elegant and easy to read code.
-Once again, this approach will be sacrificed in the altar of clarity of presentation and pedagogy (but do try it yourself!)
+Once again, this approach will be sacrificed in the altar of clarity of presentation and pedagogy (but I do illustrate it below!)

 First create an array where we will store all the predictions: